sagemathinc/cocalc-doc/source/howto/connectivity-issues.md

 ### Step 0: Make sure you are running a very recent version of Google Chrome, Safari, Firefox, or Edge.

-**We do NOT support old versions of web browsers!!** For example, there's zero chance CoCalc will work at all with a web browser from 2016 (say).
+**We do NOT support old versions of web browsers!!**
+For example, there's zero chance CoCalc will work at all with a web browser from e.g. 2016.

-You should be able to determine whether the web browser you are using is recent using Google.
-For example, check the version you have installed and Google that version (e.g., "Chrome 54") and see when it was released.
+When CoCalc starts, it checks your browser version and will report this to you.

-Overall, CoCalc works best with Google Chrome.
+Overall, CoCalc works best with the most recent version of Google Chrome.

 ### Step 1: Double check if are you connected at all.